Awards include 54 We the People projects in U.S. history and culture

 "NEH-supported projects examine and illuminate the great events and great ideas of the past," said NEH Chairman Bruce Cole.
 "The story of our history and culture is told through the humanities, and these NEH grant recipients are committed to advancing our knowledge through new scholarly research, new educational resources, increased efforts to preserve our cultural heritage, and new public programs that engage our minds and broaden our understanding of human history."

 In this award cycle, scholars and institutions in 35 states and the District of Columbia received support from the NEH; two U.S. scholars working in other nations also received awards.
-A complete state-by-state listing of grants is available in three Adobe PDF files, located in the box above.
+A complete state-by-state listing of grants is available in three Adobe PDF files, located below.
 The 182 new NEH grants and matching offers come from four of the Endowment's major program areas—education, preservation and access, public, and research programs—with examples of each:

 NEH's Digital Humanities Start-Up Grants were designed to provide "seed money" to support scholars with bright ideas about new ways to use technology to advance understanding of history, literature, and other humanities disciplines.
 Today's announcement includes awards to the following institutions or individuals: